winterberryice/tech-interview/README.md

 ## Apps

-Each app contains 1 (or more) tech challenge(s).
+1. Clone the whole Repo
-Please pick the task that is relevant to the job you are applying for, and clone the repo.
+2. Please pick the task that is relevant to the job you are applying for and follow the READ.ME
+3. Start the technical challenge(s).
+4. Submit your solution(s) by uploading to **your** GitHub account and share the link

 ### Backend